dshanske/indieweb-post-kinds/readme.txt

 developer of this plugin.

 == Changelog ==
+	= Version 2.3.2 =
+		* Fix rendering issues when no response
+		* Add support for Indieweb Plugin
+		* Special rendering for excerpts
 	= Version 2.3.1 =
 		* Changed method of retrieving svg files due server restrictions
 		* Jquery Date and Time Picker now enables when HTML5 input date/time not supported